 The market rate of return gives a measure of investment return on a total return basis and includes realized and unrealized capital gains and losses as well as interest income and dividends.
 This rate of return gives an indication of performance for an actively managed portfolio where securities are bought and sold with the objective of producing the highest total rate of return.
-During 2016, the fund earned \$1,890,109 dividends, interest and other recurring income.
-Net income was decreased by realized and unrealized capital losses of \$3,165,306.
-Investment expenses reduced income by \$320,639.
-The geometric mean of the market value rates of return measured over the last ten years was 2.7%.
-For the last twenty-five years, the geometric mean return was 5.3%.
+During 2017, the fund earned \$1,914,648 dividends, interest and other recurring income.
+Net income was increased by realized and unrealized capital gains of \$8,480,485.
+Investment expenses reduced income by \$393,346.

-The actuarial rate of return is presented for comparison to the assumed long-term rate of return of 7.00%.
+The actuarial rate of return is presented for comparison to the assumed long-term rate of return.
 This rate is calculated based on the actuarial value of assets and the market value income adjusted for actuarial smoothing as given in Exhibit VI.
 Investment income used to calculate this yield is based upon a smoothing of investment income above or below the valuation interest rate over a five year period subject to limits as described in the section detailing actuarial assumptions.
 The difference between rates of return on an actuarial and market value basis results from the smoothing utilized.
-In the future, yields in excess of the 7.00% assumption will reduce future costs; yields below 7.00% will increase future costs.
-For Fiscal 2016, the system experienced net actuarial investment losses of \$3,433,568 below the actuarial assumed earnings rate of 7.00%.
-This shortfal in earnings produced an actuarial loss, which increased the normal cost accrual rate by 2.7119%.
+In the future, yields in excess of the 6.75% assumption will reduce future costs; yields below 6.75% will increase future costs.
+For Fiscal 2017, the system earned net actuarial investment income totaling \$1,180,933 less than the actuarial assumed earnings rate of 7.00% in effect for fiscal 2017.
+This shortfall in earnings produced an actuarial loss, which increased the normal cost accrual rate by 0.8950%.